 Heart Rate Quantification

 After acquiring the images, launch the AutoHR (Auto-H-R) application [1].
-Navigate to the Processing tab and click Model followed by File to select the trained neural network model [2].
-Click Process to begin the analysis [3].
+Navigate to the Processing tab and click Choose Models to import trained neural networks [2].
+Click Choose Directory to import acquired images for analysis [3].
+Click Process to begin the analysis [4].

 SCREEN: To be provided by authors: The AutoHR (Auto-H-R) application being launched.

 SCREEN: To be provided by authors: The Processing tab being selected.
-Model, File, the trained neural network model being selected.
+Model button clicked and the trained neural network models being selected.

+SCREEN: To be provided by authors: Choose Directory button clicked, folder containing images for analysis being selected.

+SCREEN: To be provided by authors: Default export path being demonstrated.

 SCREEN: To be provided by authors: Process being clicked and the analysis begins.

-After the analysis, specify the directory to save the results in the Export Path field [1].
-Then, click Save to confirm, followed by Export to save the data [2].

-SCREEN: To be provided by authors: Export Path field being selected, the directory being specified to save the results.

-SCREEN: To be provided by authors: Save followed by Export being selected to save the data.

 Results